Work Hours and Overtime Laws in China

 Practical Tips for Employers

-3. Use Technology: Implement time-tracking systems to monitor working hours and ensure compliance with overtime limits.
+3. Use Technology: Implement software to monitor working hours and calculate overtime pay accurately.